cs480x-22c/final/README.md

 We want to use this data on the top tracks throughout recent years in order to answer questions on what makes a song popular.

+All files in this repository are original except for the Gotham Bold Regular font file

 Links
 ---